How to Get from Miami to Key West in 3 Easy Ways

 Booking: Miami to Key West Shuttle

-I’ve never flown from Miami to Key West, but here are some reasons why this option might be best for you.
+I’ve never flown from Miami to Key West, but it’s definitely on my list of things to try in South Florida.
+Here are some reasons why it might be a good transportation option for you:

 While flying to Key West from Miami is super convenient, here are some potential drawbacks you should consider before booking your flight:

 American Airlines and Silver Airways each fly to Key West.
-American Airlines flights depart from Miami International Airport (MIA), whereas Silver Airways flights are out of Fort Lauderdale-Hollywood International Airport (FLL).
+Additionally, in November 2025, Spirit Airlines also started flying directly from South Florida to Key West.
+American Airlines flights depart from Miami International Airport (MIA), whereas Silver Airways and Spirit flights are out of Fort Lauderdale-Hollywood International Airport (FLL).

 If you haven’t spent a lot of time in Florida, you might not have heard of Silver Airways before.
 They’re a local budget carrier based out of Hollywood, FL, and they specialize in flights to various cities in Florida, The Bahamas, Puerto Rico and the U.S. Virgin Islands.